exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 ## Picking Cards

-The single fundemental action a player performs in Cards Against Humanity is *picking* a card.
+The single fundamental action a player performs in Cards Against Humanity is *picking* a card.
 In this section you'll create a table to list all the cards and wire up the table to alert the container when a card is touched.

 ### Create GameViewController